MilesHD/intro-to-js/session-1-transcript.md

 The `undefined` type has only one value, which is a special value `undefined`.
 When a variable is declared using `var`, but not initialized (assigned to a value) it is assigned the value `undefined`.

 The `null` type has only one value, a special value `null`.
 A `null` value is technically an empty object pointer, so the `typeof` operator, which determines the data type of a value, thinks it's type is an object.
-Due to this quirk, I recommend only using `undefined` for your bottom value, as it's the one the language uses interally.
+Due to this quirk, I recommend only using `undefined` as a bottom value, as it's the one the language uses interally.

 The `object` type is a dynamic collection of unordered properties, where each property may contain a value of any type.
 All the Primitive Wrapper, Reference, and Error types have the `object` type as their base.